AleGit/FLEA/Documents/Proving.md

 --

 As long as there is an unprocessed clause the prover ...
-- selects an unprocessed clause
+- selects an unprocessed clause (by a strategy)
 - asserts the grounded selected clause in `yices` context
 - checks the satisfiability of the context
   - if unsatisfiable the prover exits the loop